Zackazt/Ogonek_Website/README.md

 ---
 ### Deployment
 ---
-My plan is to use GitHub Pages to deploy the website for basic testing, before releasing using either Heroku/AWS, or Digital Ocean/AWS for official release.
+My plan is to use a mixture of AWS and Digital Ocean for deployment.
+---
+## Currently In Progress:
+* **Ability to filter through posts by genre.**
+* **A page for User profiles where they can link to their professional profiles, and receive credit for their work.**
+* **A markdown tutorial/reference will be placed in the create post area.**